 Why this clarity matters

-Each element is associated with each other, and with this clarity of each feature and its function in mind, it makes sure you’re using Instagram shopping resources to drive sales as effectively as possible.
-This efficiency not only reflects on product showcases and customer engagement by leveraging organic posts, or Shopping ads, or CPS models in the U.S., but you can prioritize the sequence and allocate weight of each strategy, in order to ensure profit margin looks as best as possible.
+Each element is associated with the other.
+With this clarity of each feature and its function in mind, it makes sure you’re using Instagram shopping resources to drive sales as effectively as possible.
+This efficiency not only reflects on product showcases and customer engagement by leveraging organic posts, or Shopping ads, or CPS models in the U.S..
+But also you can prioritize the sequence and allocate the weight of each strategy, in order to ensure the profit margin looks as best as possible.

 How to Start

 1. Create your Instagram Shop

 Basically, you would 3 things to create an IG shop: